maeda56/snaredrum-playing-methods-classification/README.md

 |4-layer CNN|10|79.1%|

 ## Discussion
-For a single percussion instrument, which tends to be seen as monotonous, we found that we could detect the differences between the four playing methods with about 80% accuracy.
+For a single percussion instrument, which tends to be seen as monotonous, DNN could detect the differences between the 4 playing methods with about 80% accuracy.

 The result is that the accuracy of the deep model is lower.
 This is different from what is commonly known.
 It may be that a simple CNN is better suited for this task, or it may be that my code is inadequate.
 If you notice anything, please message me.